mantrajsframework/redentities/README.md

 });
 ```

-Create once schema in database with:
+Create the schema in database with:

 ```js
 await RedEntities.Entities(sampleSchema).CreateSchema();